 Local SSD (non-persistent)

-GCP also offers local SSD disk drives.
+Google Cloud also offers local SSD disk drives.
 Although local SSDs can offer some advantages over persistent disks, don't use them as part of an SAP MaxDB system.
 VM instances with local SSDs attached cannot be stopped and then restarted.

 NAT gateways and bastion hosts